 The Baptism of Our Lord is not appointed for Sunday eucharist in the 1662 Book of Common Prayer, but is included in the Daily Office.
 However, other Lectionaries based on the historic One-Year Lectionary do list it as an alternative reading for the First Sunday after the Epiphany.
-This site bases the appointed readings on the Lutheran Service Book (2006) One Year Lectionary.
+This site bases the appointed readings for this feast on the Lutheran Service Book (2006) One Year Lectionary.
+On this site, the editor will post it for reading on the Monday immediately following the First Sunday after Epiphany, in accordance with the practice of the Roman Catholic Church.

-The Baptism of Christ, Andrea del Verrocchio and Leonardo da Vinci, ca. 1475
+The Baptism of Christ, circa 1475, Andrea del Verrocchio and Leonardo da Vinci, Uffizi Gallery, Florence

 Behold my servant, whom I uphold; mine elect, in whom my soul delighteth; I have put my spirit upon him: he shall bring forth judgment to the Gentiles.